 Alexander joined the 33rd New Jersey Infantry (Mindle’s Zouaves) in Newark and commissioned a 2nd Lieutenant in Company F. He was promoted to 1st Lt of Co B and by September 1864 he was later promoted to captain of this company.

 Eason joined the Fenian Brotherhood at the end of the Civil War, and became an active Fenian leader in Newark, eventually leading a squad of Newark men from his former command of the 33rd New Jersey to Malone NY to join the Fenian Raid (Canada East) in June 1866, to capture British North America for Ireland.
-All Fenian military regiments from the East Coast, including New Jersey, were sent to Canada West, while Western Fenian companies were sent to Buffalo, NY.
+All Fenian military regiments from the East Coast, including New Jersey, were sent to Canada East (Malone, NY and Vermont), while Western Fenian companies were sent to Buffalo, NY.

 Eason was arrested by US authorities after the raid at the border, with other Fenian officers, as he was part of the Fenian command.
 The United States military grabbed all involved for violating the neutrality agreement with Britain and briefly jailed these veteran officers, who had not yet escaped.
 Newark Fenians heading home from the Canadian Front.
 Newark Daily Advertiser – June 14, 1866.